 - Temperature matters.
 Adding cold milk to the warm roux can cause it to seize up, creating lumps.
 This is why it’s important to always warm your milk first.
 Likewise, once you’ve added your milk and it’s fully incorporated into your béchamel sauce, you don’t want the heat so high that it comes to a boil.
 This will cause your sauce to break.

-Ideas for Serving With Hatch Chile Mac and Cheese
+Creamy Hatch Chile Mac and Cheese

 - 1 ½ cups diced Hatch chiles, roasted, peeled, and seeded (about 6-7)